What antenna and equipment will be needed to obtain good quality rural TV reception at your location?

 The further away any obstruction is located from the antenna the better.

-I hope this information has been helpful so you can get the best rural TV reception possible.
+I hope this information is helpful so you can get the best rural TV reception possible.
 If you're curios if a TV antenna will work for you feel free to submit an antenna recommendation form here >.

 More fact based information can be found at Product and knowledge support >